 What is the difference between pet insurance and renters insurance?

-Renters who are dog owners should consider having a pet health insurance policy and a renters insurance policy with pet liability coverages.
+Renters who are pet owners may want to consider having a pet health insurance policy and a renters insurance policy with pet liability coverages.
 Each of these policies is designed to cover different scenarios and has its own specific set of coverages.

 Pet insurance is essentially health insurance for pets.
 While coverage options vary, many plans do not cover pre-existing conditions or routine veterinary visits.
 Other plans may cover alternative care such as acupuncture and chiropractics.
 You may have the option to include dental care, x-rays and other medical procedures to the list of covered expenses on a pet care policy.

 Just like with human health insurance coverage, there are different tiers of health insurance coverage for pets.
-Most basic plans cover veterinary procedures and treatments for accidents and illness such as cancer, with caps on reimbursements.
-Comprehensive plans are more expensive, but they include coverage for X-rays, prescriptions and lab fees, often with a lower deductible.
-Pet wellness plans reimburse for pet physicals, vaccinations and heartworm treatments.
+Many basic plans cover veterinary procedures and treatments for accidents and illness such as cancer, with caps on reimbursements.
+Comprehensive plans are generally more expensive, but may include coverage for x-rays, prescriptions medications and lab fees, and may have a lower deductible.

 How can renters insurance protect you and your pet?

 A renters insurance policy is for people who do not own their residence and want to protect their personal property and shield themselves against liability.
 If you have an animal, you may want to make sure you have enough coverage to protect yourself financially if sued in the event your pet injures another person or animal or causes property damage.
 Many renters insurance policies do not cover “exotic pets” such as reptiles, amphibians and ferrets.

 Renters insurance can pay for damages to your rental home and to other people and their possessions if you, your pet or a family member causes injury or damages.
 It also pays medical expenses when a guest is injured in your home and extra living expenses if your home becomes uninhabitable after a fire, flood, storm or other disaster.